DISTRICT RULES & GUIDE LINES

 note: All dues must be received by the District Director on June

-There is a late fee of $100.00 per horse/rider if a District members fails to turn in a Sponsorship by June 1st and wants to receive a Year-End Award.
+There is a late fee of $100.00 per horse/rider if a District member fails to turn in a Sponsorship by June 1st and wants to receive a Year-End Award.
+Late fee must be turned in and received by District Director by Sept.
+1st of that year.

 3) Attend a minimum of NINE (9) District 18 sanctioned races.